 - If possible, your Scrum Master should also know how to count.
 I am stopping at 14 tips for recruiting, although I am sure you have your own must-have competencies and expected outcomes for the designated Scrum Master.

-So, what we’re looking here is for a Superman.
+What we’re looking here is for a Superman.
 Or a Wonder Woman.
 Otherwise, we might have to fire her, or him, because the team pushes back on the daily standup.

 I say, let’s not fire the person on whom we’ve put all the elements for failure, and little room for success.
 Instead, let us all exhibit more humility.
 Let’s propose means for success and not more reasons for firing people.